MicrosoftDocs/azure-docs/articles/active-directory-b2c/multi-domain-jwt-validation.md

 ---
-title: Migrate an OWIN application to b2clogin.com by supporting multiple token issuers
+title: Migrate an OWIN web app to b2clogin.com by supporting multiple token issuers - Azure Active Directory B2C
 description: Learn how to enable a .NET web API to validate tokens from multiple issuers.
 services: active-directory-b2c
 author: mmacy